A hernia is a tissue that

 1 to 6 weeks

-Inguinal hernia surgery recovery time depends on the type of procedure performed on the patient.
-The laparoscopic treatment is a less intrusive treatment and is associated with a shorter recovery time (1 to 2 weeks) than an open inguinal hernia surgery (up to 6 weeks).
+Inguinal hernia surgery recovery time depends on the type of procedure performed.
+Laparoscopic treatment is less invasive and is associated with a shorter recovery period (1 to 2 weeks) than an open inguinal hernia surgery (up to 6 weeks).

 • Difficulties at urination